Coffee: Ecological effects

-Originally, coffee farming was done in the shade of trees that provided a habitat for many animals and insects.
+Originally, coffee was grown in the shade of trees that provided a habitat for many animals and insects.
 Remnant forest trees were used for this purpose, but many species have been planted as well.
 These include leguminous trees of the genera Acacia, Albizia, Cassia, Erythrina, Gliricidia, Inga, and Leucaena, as well as the nitrogen-fixing non-legume sheoaks of the genus Casuarina, and the silky oak Grevillea robusta.

-This method is commonly referred to as the traditional shaded method, or "shade-grown".
-Starting in the 1970s, many farmers switched their production method to sun cultivation, in which coffee is grown in rows under full sun with little or no forest canopy.
-This causes berries to ripen more rapidly and bushes to produce higher yields, but requires the clearing of trees and increased use of fertilizer and pesticides, which damage the environment and cause health problems.
+This method is commonly called "shade-grown coffee".
+Starting in the 1970s, many farmers switched their production methods to sun cultivation, in which coffee is grown in rows under full sun with little or no forest canopy.
+This causes berries to ripen more rapidly and bushes to produce higher yields, but the method requires the clearing of trees and increased use of fertilizer and pesticides, which damage the environment and cause health problems.
 Unshaded coffee plants grown with fertilizer yield the most coffee, although unfertilized shaded crops generally yield more than unfertilized unshaded crops: the response to fertilizer is much greater in full sun.
 While traditional coffee production causes berries to ripen more slowly and produce lower yields, the quality of the coffee is allegedly superior.
 In addition, the traditional shaded method provides living space for many wildlife species.
 Proponents of shade cultivation say environmental problems such as deforestation, pesticide pollution, habitat destruction, and soil and water degradation are the side effects of the practices employed in sun cultivation.
 The American Birding Association, Smithsonian Migratory Bird Center, National Arbor Day Foundation, and the Rainforest Alliance have led a campaign for 'shade-grown' and organic coffees, which can be sustainably harvested.
 Shaded coffee cultivation systems show greater biodiversity than full-sun systems, and those more distant from continuous forest compare rather poorly to undisturbed native forest in terms of habitat value for some bird species.